Palestinian Fish Meatballs include flaky cod, fresh herbs, aromatic spices and red chiles. Make fish kofta for a delicious starter or a light meal!

 - ¾ cup fresh dill chopped plus few sprigs for garnish

-- 1 lemon 2 tsp zest then cut into 6 wedges
+- 1 lemon 2 teaspoon zest then cut into 6 wedges

 - 1 large egg

-- 2 tsp Fish Spice Blend ingredients below
+- 2 teaspoon Fish Spice Blend ingredients below

 - ⅔ cup plain Greek yogurt or Labneh